 How to Prepare Your Family for Emergencies

 Emergencies and natural disasters can be scary.
 But the more you know, the better you can deal with what comes your way—during and after.
 Be better prepared for an emergency by planning ahead with your family.
 The first steps include creating a family emergency communication and evacuation plan and an emergency supply kit.
-Tennessee leaders share emergency preparation tips in this video.
+Tennessee leaders share emergency preparation tips in

 Call a Family Meeting and Make a Plan!